 FAQ's on Overcomer Teaching

 These FAQs are taken from posts by Tom Maddux on the Assembly bulletin board.
 Since his Assembly days, Tom has completed an M.A. in apologetics at Talbot Theological Seminary.
-It should be said that 'overcomer' teaching originated with Wwatchman Nee.
+It should be noted that 'overcomer' teaching originated with Wwatchman Nee.

 What is an "Overcomer," what are the rewards for "overcoming," and are they the same thing as the "inheritance"?